RackunSec/dciso/README.md

 # Debian Custom ISO Scripts and Tutorial
 These are scripts that I made to help with the design and customization of a Debian ISO (Primarily [DEMON LINUX](https://demonlinux.com/)).
 These scripts have recently been updated to accomodate newer distributions of Debian.

-## Custom Scripts
-This repository should help anyone who is unfamiliar with the process of creating a customized ISO but this is NO MEANS a full tutorial on the subject.
-This is just how I do it and I have thoroughly tested every step, but in the world of open-source, small changes can destroy a house of cards, so to speak.
-Please make sure you report errors with logs or terminal output so I can better help troubleshoot any issues that arise during your ISO building.
-I am making this because I honestly could not find solid, working, up-to-date tutorials anywhere I looked.
-I could not get Debian's "live-build" working preoperly for the life of me and it just seemed very convoluted.
-This tutorial and these scripts were designed to work with Debian Stretch.
-We will be designing our own custom 32bit Debian ISO with the SYSLINUX boot loader.

-I highly recommend looking at the source code of the scripts.
-They utilize Bash programming, AWK, SED, and Grep and are written with lots of comments.
-This should help anyone unfamiliar with the process of creating a live ISO, or even installing an ISO to a HDD.
-First, we will need to initialize the project.

 ### Dependencies
 In your development OS, we need a few tools installed to build out our new Custom Debian.
 You can install these easily using the following command,
 ```